 His work has been featured nationally and internationally at venues such as the Museum of Art and Design, NYC, Everson Museum of Art, Syracuse, NY, and the Museum of Art, Zhangzhou, China.
 His work has screened in The Athens Digital Arts Festival, Athens, Greece, Istanbul International Experimental Film Festival, Beyoglu, Instanbul, Cronosfera Festival, Alessandria, Italy, the Galerija 12 New Media Hub, Belgrade, Serbia, the Simultan Festival, Timisoara, Romania, and the Festival ECRÃ of Audiovisual Experimentations, Rio de Janeiro.

 In 2016, Eric won the Juried Award for Time-Based at the international art competition ArtPrize.
 He received his B.F.A. in New Media from the Kansas City Art Institute in 2009 and his M.F.A. in Electronic Integrated Arts from the New York State School of Ceramics at Alfred University in 2011.
-He currently is an Assistant Professor of Video Art in the Division of Expanded Media at NYSCC at Alfred University.
+He currently is an Associate Professor of Video Art in the Division of Expanded Media at NYSCC at Alfred University.

 Curriculum Vitae PDF